 The Covid-19 pandemic took ahold of our state sometime around March of 2020.
 It has taken a serious toll on our state’s wedding professionals.
 As far as venues go, please keep in mind that many of them have had to change things in order to comply with State of Connecticut regulations.

-I’m keeping track of the effects of the pandemic on Connecticut weddings here.
+I’m keeping track of the effects of the pandemic on Connecticut weddings over in my wedding planning tips guide.
 Check back frequently for updates!

 Don’t let the pandemic get you down!
 You still have options, everything from a working farm to any backyard.

 As far as my favorite Connecticut wedding venues go, here they are.
 These are just my personal recommendations.
 And, no, I was not paid to mention any of them.

 Our state is beautiful, so being outside for your big day is a great option.
 (Also, for now, there’s still the Covid-19 pandemic to contend with.)
 The venues listed here are optimized to be outdoor only, meaning that both your ceremony and reception would be outdoors.

 - Any Connecticut farm: It might be Chanticleer Acres Farm, it might be a different one.
 The point is this: if you can use a farm as your Connecticut wedding venue, you’ll have yourself a great, unique time.